-Impact of a decision aid videotape on young women's attitudes and knowledge about hormone replacement therapy DISSERTATION
+Impact of a decision aid videotape on young women's attitudes and knowledge about hormone replacement therapy

 David Neal Kerner, University of California, San Diego and San Diego State University, United States